MkReuben/MkReuben.github.io/_posts/2025-10-24-introduction-to-we-vulnerabilities.md

 Is a type of cyber-attack where a malicious user inserts or “injects” harmful SQL commands into a website’s input fields (like login forms or search bars) to manipulate or steal data from the database.

 ##XSS
-Cross-Site Scripting allows attackers to inject into we pages views by others.
+Cross-Site Scripting allows attackers to inject into we pages views by others